MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfctooltipctrl-class.md

 ### Return Value

-The current tooltip display settings , which are stored in a [CMFCToolTipInfo Class](../../mfc/reference/cmfctooltipinfo-class.md) object.
+The current tooltip display settings, which are stored in a [CMFCToolTipInfo Class](../../mfc/reference/cmfctooltipinfo-class.md) object.

 ## <a name="ondrawborder"></a> CMFCToolTipCtrl::OnDrawBorder